mitra42/html-element-extended/README.md

 and I'll bear this in mind when making any breaking revisions.

 ** eventbus.js
-TODO needs documenting - (used in experimental imap client)
+TODO needs documenting - (used in experimental imap client and simulator)